computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 "

   -
-    - p: 'The rules are as follows:'
+    - p: 'The general restrictions for movement are as follows:'

     - ul:
         - 'Packages must be picked up and dropped off in order'

-        - 'The robot cannot come within a certain distance of the walls or the drop off location'
+        - 'The robot cannot come within a certain distance of the walls or the drop-off location'

         - 'There are limits on the amount the robot can rotate in each time step'

         - 'More efficient routes are preferred'

-    - p: 'The challenge is that packages are located in fractional -- not integer -- locations.
-My research solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.'
+    - p: 'The challenge is that packages are located in fractional -- not integer -- locations.'

+    - p: 'My research into planning and control solved this through discretization of the provided warehouse layout file and precise calculation of the robot heading.'

   -
     - p: 'The two featured images show the layout of a simple warehouse with two packages.
 A brief overview for